hybridgroup/gopherconeu-2025/README.md

 Along for the ride, we brought a couple of WowWee MiP two-wheeled self-balancing robots that you control using Bluetooth.

-Post robot videos using hashtag #gopherconsg
+Post robot videos using hashtag #gopherconeu

 Ready to roll?
 Go to https://github.com/hybridgroup/tinygo-mip.